surrealdb/surrealdb/SECURITY.md

 (e.g. `1.999.1`).
 We commit not to break API backward compatibility in patch releases to ensure that SurrealDB users have no reservations that may cause delays when applying security patches.

 Regular security updates can be released as part of a minor release (e.g.  `1.999.0` to `1.1000.0`).
 Minor releases should not break backward compatibility either and we encourage updating whenever possible.
-However, due to the youth of the Rust ecosystem, there are a few security-sensitive dependencies (e.g. `rustls` or `native_tls`) that are part of the public API of SurrealDB but are still in an unstable version, meaning that they can break backward compatibility.
+However, there are a few security-sensitive dependencies (e.g. `rustls` or `native_tls`) that are part of the public API of SurrealDB but are still in an unstable version, meaning that they can break backward compatibility.
 We do not consider these types (e.g. the [TLS enumeration](https://docs.rs/surrealdb/1.0.0/surrealdb/opt/enum.Tls.html)) part of the SurrealDB stable API and as such their backward compatibility may be broken in a minor release.
 These breaking changes should be rare and will always be clearly stated in the changelog.
 Even if not considered part of the stable API, these types of breaking changes will only be included in major and minor releases; never in patch releases as stated in the previous paragraph.

-If and when an LTS (Long-Term Support) version of SurrealDB becomes available, we will strive to backport security patches to that version as well.
-This will be possible without breaking any sort of backward compatibility once no unstable crates are part of the public API of SurrealDB.

 ## Security Automation